forgi86/sysid-transformers-transfer/README.md

 # Results
 ## Adaptation from 100 to 1000 simulation steps
-* Training a 1000-step-ahead simulation meta-model from scratch does not seem to be work (orange curve)
+* Training a 1000-step-ahead simulation meta-model from scratch does not seem to work (orange curve)
 * Training a 100-step-ahead simulation meta-model from scratch is feasible (blue curve), as also shown in one of our [previous works](https://github.com/forgi86/sysid-transformers)
 * Training a 1000-step-ahead meta-model initializing the optimization from weights of the 100-step case works (green curve)!